miofuku/ig-schoolmaster/README.md

 - `progress_tracker/`: Self-assessment and goal-setting tools
 - `ai_facilitator/`: Minimal AI guidance implementation
 - `knowledge_map/`: Open-ended concept mapping tools

+## API Endpoints

+* `/explore`: GET request to explore random books
+* `/question`: POST request to generate a question on a given topic
+* `/peer_teach`: POST request to submit a peer teaching lesson
+* `/track_progress`: POST request to update progress on a goal
+* `/facilitate`: POST request to get a facilitation prompt
+* `/map_knowledge`: POST request to create connections between concepts

+## Future Enhancements

+* Implement user authentication and profiles
+* Create a more sophisticated Universal Book Repository with a larger, diverse collection of texts
+* Enhance the Question Generator with NLP techniques for more context-aware questions
+* Develop a full-fledged Peer Collaboration Platform with real-time interaction features
+* Expand the Progress Tracker with detailed analytics and visualizations
+* Improve the AI Facilitator with more advanced, adaptive prompting techniques
+* Create a visual interface for the Knowledge Mapper

 ## Contributing